valhuber/ApiLogicServer/README.md

 &nbsp;

-### Process Overview
+### Process Overview - Creation from Database Introspection

-You can picture the process as shown in the diagram below; click it for a video tutorial, showing complete project creation, execution, customization and debugging.
+Project creation is based on database introspection as shown below - click for a video tutorial, showing complete project creation, execution, customization and debugging.

 [![Using VS Code](https://github.com/valhuber/ApiLogicServer/wiki/images/creates-and-runs-video.png?raw=true?raw=true)](https://youtu.be/tOojjEAct4M "Using VS Code with the ApiLogicServer container")

-After you've explored the tutorial, try out our [dockerized test databases](https://github.com/valhuber/ApiLogicServer/wiki/Testing#docker-databases), and then try your own database.
+After you've explored the tutorial (using [this database](https://github.com/valhuber/ApiLogicServer/wiki/Sample-Database)), try out our [dockerized test databases](https://github.com/valhuber/ApiLogicServer/wiki/Testing#docker-databases), and then try your own database.

 > Already installed?
 Upgrade to the latest (5.02.16): ```docker pull apilogicserver/api_logic_server``` (you may need to [rebuild your container](https://github.com/valhuber/ApiLogicServer/wiki#apilogicserver-container-upgrades)).